 ‘What’s going on?’ she asked.
 ‘I thought you were on a trip to Broadwalk?’

-Mark looked at his wife.
-Slowly, a deep pit was opening in his stomach.
+Mark looked at his wife, a deep pit opening in his stomach.
 How in the name of hell could she be standing in the house?
-He had put her in her bed, and there was no way she could have gotten out of there.
+He had put her in her bed, there was no way she could have gotten out of there.
 She was sleeping, sleeping on the back of his flatbed!

 ‘Yes, it’s her,’ he answered, looking at Margery in shock.
 ‘Where have you been?
 I’ve been trying to call you for two days!’